ishmael-burdeau/digital-sustainability-learning/leaders.md

 ## Essential material

 ### Short videos on sustainability and leadership
- - [ ] **What is Doughnut Economics? - with Kate Raworth** (1:35) The book 'Doughnut Economics' by Kate Raworth has been an inspiration to many.
-In this very short introduction she explains the meaning of the term and why we need to move to such a model. https://www.youtube.com/watch?v=kxQeb2PDz9M.

 - [ ] **The Impact of Global Trends on Sustainability | University of Cambridge** (2:21) On why high impact leaders need to understand sustainability.
 Part of the 'High Impact Leadership' course from the University of Cambridge Institute for Sustainability Leadership (CISL). https://www.youtube.com/watch?v=VxH0yra_D2Q

 - [ ] **Sustainable Leadership With Paul Polman** (1:57) Paul Polman is a leading thinker on sustainability and leadership.
 He is the author of 'Net Positive'.
 Polman is also listed #3 in the 'Thinkers 50' rankings'. https://www.youtube.com/watch?v=80pMz97s6HU

  - [ ] **Leadership for Sustainability: The Both/And Mindset** (2:37) Video from the Oxford Leadership programme on how leaders can adopt a both/and mindset to align corporate financial goals with the drive to make organisations more sustainable. https://www.youtube.com/watch?v=tx2qo46ag8I

+  - [ ] **What is Doughnut Economics? - with Kate Raworth** (1:35) The book 'Doughnut Economics' by Kate Raworth has been an inspiration to many.
+In this very short introduction she explains the meaning of the term and why we need to move to such a model. https://www.youtube.com/watch?v=kxQeb2PDz9M

  ### Longer watches on sustainability

  - [ ] **Smart green world?
 Making digitalization work for sustainability** (18:12) Excellent TEDx talk by Tilmann Santarius on digital sufficiency.
 This talk examines both the direct impacts of digital on the environment, but also the potential for digital to improve our environmental impact.
 But it can often be a complex balance, due to the tendency for digital to increase demand. https://www.youtube.com/watch?v=lNkaGLMIm_Q

- - [ ]  **What does it all mean: Net-zero, carbon neutral, climate positive, carbon negative? by Asim Hussain** - Good breakdown of some of the crucial terminology, focussed specifically on digital emissions.
+ - [ ]  **What does it all mean: Net-zero, carbon neutral, climate positive, carbon negative? by Asim Hussain** (20:24) Good breakdown of some of the crucial terminology, focussed specifically on digital emissions.
 20 minutes, broken into clear chapters. https://youtu.be/HXEnbi64TdQ?si=Ff4eGg2uo4OUxsQm

+* [ ] **BBC News: AI Decoded** Excellent report on the environmental impacts of AI with a panel of very knowledgable experts.
+Although it's about AI, it covers many other important areas of digital sustainability. https://www.youtube.com/watch?v=fjNacsyp28s

 - [ ] **Defining Sustainability: Absolutely** (11:30) TEDx talk by Anjila Hjalsted on the meaning of 'sustainability'.
 Leaders must understand what sustainability really means, through the use of better data. https://www.youtube.com/watch?v=B-dCmbViDEQ